bibanon/bibanon/Books/Books.md

 ## Anonymous

+* [[Epic Win For Anonymous]] - A groundbreaking contemporary history book about 4chan and Anonymous.
+It's a great read.
 * [[The Newfags Guide to Anonymous]] - Thinking about becoming a part of the legions of Anonymous?
 An intermediate user wanting to go deeper into the rabbit hole?
 Or an advanced anon wanting to share your knowledge?
 Read this guide, help reorganize it, and contribute if at all possible.
 * [[The Uncultured Anonymous]] - A spin on the Well-Cultured Anonymous, detailing stuff that is, well, unacceptable in a cultured society.
 Saved in it's entirety from Wikichan.
 * [[Anarchist Cookbook]] - The 2004 edition of the hit book about fighting the power and building some crazy stuff.